Learning Abroad Center

 During the classroom phase, the on-site staff will review your interests and attempt to place you with an organization whose goals match your objectives.
 Most requests within a general field can be accommodated, but adjustments may be made based on availability.
 You will work at least 25 hours each week.

-See a description of past internship and research placements.
 The chart below will help you differentiate between an internship and a research placement.

 ThemeInternship exampleResearch example